A New Fire Brigade is Born

 In 1869 the first Fire Station was in Norfolk Street opposite Milk Street.
 Mr. Pound had to form the new Brigade with 15 young constables and for eleven months living quarters were a problem as many of the men lived as far away as Spital Hill.
 When a fire occurred at night the men were called off their beats by whistle, and in the daytime Mr. Pound had to pick up any Constable he could find.
 The first fire attended by the new Brigade occurred on the 30th July, 1869 at a Cabinet Case Makers in Arundel Street.
 It took fifty minutes to obtain water because the fire occurred on the day before the Corporation required the Water Company to give a constant supply.
 Towards the latter end of the year the water was again turned off at night and so Mr. Pound insisted on a turncock being in attendance at the Fire Station to turn on the water in case of fire.

-On 4th January 1876 the Corporation purchased its first Steam Engine and on the 25th December, 1883 the Brigade removed to a new Fire Station at Rockingham Street which had been erected at a cost of £16,318.
+On 4th January 1876 the Corporation purchased its first Steam Engine and on the 25th December, 1883 the Brigade removed to a new purpose built Fire Station with family accommodation at Rockingham Street, Sheffield which had been erected at a cost of £16,318.

 In 1879 Sheffield Fire Brigade had 6 stations